tbinte/coord-convert/README.md

 coord-convert-dm-decimal
 =========

-A small library that convert geographical coordinates from degree minutes format to decimal format.
+A small library that convert one part of geographical coordinates from degree minutes format to decimal format.

 ## Installation